cdevans/dotfiles/README.md

 ## Backup

-To consider before re-install:
+To consider before a re-install:

 - Commit and push any work in progress
 - Save documents/files from non-iCloud directories
 - Save data from apps not synced through iCloud
 - Ensure that the [Brewfile](Brewfile) is up to date (_cf._ `brew bundle dump`)
 - Update Mackup to the latest version and run `mackup backup`
+- Ensure that any/all SSH keys are backed up and securely stored
 - As a just-in-case last resort, clone the machine to an external drive ([SuperDuper!](https://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html) is fantastic)

-## Install
+## A Clean Install

+Once everything is backed up, follow [this article](https://www.imore.com/how-do-clean-install-macos) to make a clean install of the latest macOS version.

+## Setting Up A New/Clean Mac

+To get set up on a fresh macOS install:

+- Perform any system updates
+- Install Xcode

 ## References